Aestero-UI/yonostore-blogs/blogs/safest-indian-gaming-apps.md

 Armed with the checklist in this guide and a curated selection of the ten safest apps, you can play with confidence.
 Platforms like Yono Store exist precisely to filter out the bad actors and present you only with quality, secure titles.
 Whether you’re a Teen Patti veteran or a spinner novice, these apps and practices ensure that every tap, spin and deal is genuine.

 Remember to verify your app source, review permissions and use the Yono App Checker as a final audit.
-By following these steps and starting at the [Yono Store homepage](https://yonostore.vercel.app/), you’ll safeguard your personal information and enjoy smoother gameplay with fewer interruptions.
+By following these steps and starting at the **[Yono Store](https://yonostore.app/)**, you’ll safeguard your personal information and enjoy smoother gameplay with fewer interruptions.

 ## 10. Frequently Asked Questions